Conveuropean logo

 Heidelberg Germany

-I was in Heidelberg 4 years ago, but last weekend I had the opportunity to go back and climb to the castle where you have this amazing view of the city.
-It's quite some exercise to climb the stairs to go to the top but once you are there you feel it has been totally worth it.
+I was in Heidelberg 4 years ago, but last weekend I had the opportunity to go back and climb to the castle where I had this amazing view of the city.
+It was quite an exercise to climb the stairs to go to the top, but once you are there, you feel it has been totally worth it.

 Peace Line in Belfast